-Upload VHD file to lab's storage account using PowerShell
+Upload a VHD file to a lab storage account by using PowerShell

 Sign in to the Azure portal.

-Select All services, and then select DevTest Labs from the list.
+Select All resources, and then select your lab.

-On the Upload an image using PowerShell blade, copy the generated PowerShell script to a text editor.
+In Upload an image using PowerShell, select and copy the generated PowerShell script to use in the next section.

-Modify the LocalFilePath parameter of the Add-AzureVhd cmdlet to point to the location of the VHD file you want to upload.
+-LocalFilePathparameter of the Add-AZVHD cmdlet to point to the location of the VHD file you want to upload.

-At a PowerShell prompt, run the Add-AzureVhd cmdlet (with the modified LocalFilePath parameter).
+At a PowerShell command prompt, run the Add-AZVHD cmdlet with the modified

-The process of uploading a VHD file can be lengthy depending on the size of the VHD file and your connection speed.
+The process of uploading a VHD file might be lengthy depending on the size of the VHD file and your connection speed.